 Small projects have the potential to snowball into larger, government-wide initiatives, as they play a part in demonstrating the benefits of data analysis, AI and automation.
 Businesses working in innovative technology spaces should look to identify valuable areas or case studies in which AI plays a role in improving services to communities, individuals, and a nation.
 Fundamentally, this budget seeks to gather and act on insights for social and economic benefit via the reform of traditional systems.
 New Zealand has recognized the value of AI in this process and welcomes new approaches to achieving greater socio-economic prosperity.

 Contact us to get started

 New Zealand’s open business environment and outreach for technological innovation in public sectors create a welcoming environment for foreign businesses.
 Though number 1 in the world for ease of doing business, New Zealand still poses some regulatory hoops that companies need to jump through to operate in the market.

 At Biz Latin Hub, we can help you navigate the country’s market entry process and ensure you start off on the right track.
 Our team of professionals provides tailored support services for firms expanding into New Zealand.
 This includes incorporation, due diligence, accounting, and recruitment.

-To learn more or seek a personalized quote, contact the team today at [email protected].
+To learn more or seek a personalized quote, contact our team here.